TomDemeranville/orcid-update-java/README.md

 It uses RESTlet on the server side and JQuery/Bootstrap on the client side.
 It will work within GAE or a simple servlet container.

+The ORCiD client library is available at (https://github.com/TomDemeranville/orcid-java-client)

-You can see it in action at (http://ethos-orcid.appspot.com/)
+You can see the full application in action at (http://ethos-orcid.appspot.com/)

 ##User Journey